You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 I don't know.

-I mean, I could really, really despise Hillary Clinton more and more uh as the election goes on, and I'm pretty I pretty well hate her now.
+I mean, I could really, really despise Hillary Clinton more and more as the election goes on.

-Yeah, that's pretty funny.
+That's pretty funny.

 I'm just saying.

-No, I got a roll though, Doug.
+No, I got a roll, though, Doug.

 Listen, you're cracking me up.

-Uh you really are.
+You really are.

 Yeah, he's a good guy.

-I mean, he he loved his candidate.
+I mean, he loved his candidate.

 He put a lot of heart into it.